 The duration of monthly (or “periodic”) spousal support can be for a limited period of time or continue indefinitely until a change in circumstances requires a change in quantum or termination of the support.

-Generally speaking, once an order or agreement that requires payment of spousal support is in effect, support must continue to be paid unless:
+Generally speaking, once an order or written agreement that requires legal payment of spousal support is in effect, support must continue to be paid unless:

 If your order or separation agreement has a stipulation for ending spousal support, normally this will be explicitly stated as a specific date or once certain conditions are met.